European leaders offer more aid to Tunisia amid efforts to curb migration

 Saied has balked at conditions for the IMF money, which include cuts to subsidies on flour and fuel, cuts to the large public administration sector, and the privatization of loss-making public companies.

 The president warns such moves would unleash social unrest, and bristles at what he calls Western diktats.
-The population is already restive, and disillusioned with both Saied’s leadership and the country’s decade-long experiment with democracy.
+But the economy is heading toward collapse and the population is already restive, disillusioned with both Saied’s leadership and the country’s decade-long experiment with democracy.

-That has pushed more and more Tunisians to risk dangerous boat journeys across the Mediterranean to seek a better life in Europe.
-Tunisia is also a major transit point for others seeking to migrate: sub-Saharan Africans make up the majority of those who leave from Tunisia’s shores.
+That has pushed more and more Tunisians to risk dangerous boat journeys across the Mediterranean to seek a better life.
+Tunisia is also a major migratory transit point for sub-Saharan Africans heading for Europe.

 “Tunisia is a priority, because destabilization in Tunisia would have serious repercussions on the stability of all Northern Africa, and those repercussions inevitably arrive here," Meloni said Thursday.

-Saied has said that addressing his country's problems requires not only improved security but also “tools to eliminate misery, poverty and deprivation.″
+Earlier this week, he said that addressing Tunisia's problems requires not only improved security but also “tools to eliminate misery, poverty and deprivation.″

-The Fitch ratings agency further downgraded Tunisia's default rating Friday, meaning the country is inching closer to potentially defaulting on its debt.
-The agency cited the government's failure to pursue the reforms needed to free up the IMF funds.
+While focusing on sub-Saharan migrants, he acknowledged that Tunisians too are seeking to emigrate, and are among thousands who drown in the Mediterranean every year.
+He blamed criminal networks, but also his government’s budget troubles.

-Tunisia's budget deficit was aggravated by the COVID-19 pandemic and fallout from Russia's war in Ukraine, and the IMF aid was stalled amid political tensions and Saied resistance to the required reforms.
+Tunisia's budget deficit was aggravated by the COVID-19 pandemic and fallout from Russia's war in Ukraine.
+The IMF aid was stalled amid political tensions and Saied's resistance to the required reforms.
 Saied disbanded parliament and had the constitution rewritten to give more power to the presidency, and has overseen a crackdown on opposition figures and independent media.

-Saied said Tunisia is struggling to cope with migrants from other African countries who settle in Tunisia or transit through, and called for international aid to fight migrant smuggling networks that “consider these immigrants as merchandise thrown into the sea or the sands of the desert.”

-He did not address the large numbers of Tunisians leaving his country for Europe.
+The Fitch ratings agency further downgraded Tunisia’s default rating Friday, meaning the country is inching closer to potentially defaulting on its debt.

 The visit comes after the EU's member countries on Thursday sealed agreement on a plan to share responsibility for migrants entering Europe without authorization.
 The plan is still in the early stages.